EobardThawne2/BlunderBot/README.md

 BlunderBot natively supports the binary PolyGlot `.bin` opening book format.
 - The repository includes a standalone `make_book` C++ executable that mathematically compiles raw PGN strings into a highly compressed, Zobrist-indexed binary format during the CMake build sequence.
 - During the root search phase, if the current Zobrist hash matches an entry in the compiled `blunderbot_book.bin`, the engine immediately plays the pre-calculated theoretical move, completely bypassing the Negamax search tree and conserving computational resources for out-of-book middlegame positions.
 - The engine uses deterministic hashing to traverse the Polyglot book, ensuring the theoretical line is selected correctly.
+Book mismatches are gracefully handled by falling back to the iterative deepening search dynamically.

 ---

+## 5. UCI Protocol Implementation

+BlunderBot is designed to interface with modern graphical user interfaces (GUIs) such as CuteChess, Arena, and En Croissant through a strict implementation of the Universal Chess Interface (UCI).

+### 5.1 Communication Loop
+The engine runs a continuously polling standard I/O thread.
+It processes commands asynchronously, allowing the GUI to interrupt deeply nested searches (e.g., via the `stop` command) immediately.
+- `position fen <FEN> moves <M1> <M2>`: Sets the internal board representation dynamically.
+- `go wtime <T1> btime <T2>`: Triggers the main search algorithm.
+The time management heuristic mathematically allocates processing time per move based on total remaining time, increment, and algorithmic scaling factors.

+### 5.2 Time Management
+Time allocation is dynamic.
+For standard play, BlunderBot targets approximately 1/25th of its remaining time per move, augmented by the increment.
+- **Soft Bounds:** The engine will stop iterative deepening if it determines that finishing the next depth iteration will exhaust the soft time limit.
+- **Hard Bounds:** The engine forcibly aborts the current search iteration, returning the best move found from the previous depth, if the hard time limit is breached, guaranteeing zero time forfeits under strict tournament conditions.

+---

-## 5. Continuous Integration (CI/CD) and Automated Testing
+## 6. Continuous Integration (CI/CD) and Automated Testing

 Strict statistical rigor governs the BlunderBot codebase.
 A fully automated GitHub Actions CI/CD pipeline validates every commit to the repository.
 The continuous testing protocol ensures no regressions are merged into the main branch.

-### 5.1 Automated SPRT Regression
+### 6.1 Automated SPRT Regression
 - Every pull request initiates an ablation test matrix pitting the modified `pr-branch` executable against the stable `main` baseline.
 - `c-chess-cli` acts as the deterministic match runner, enforcing strict time controls and zero-variance concurrency.
 - Matches are mathematically evaluated using the Sequential Probability Ratio Test (SPRT).
 The testing parameters are defined as `elo0=-10` and `elo1=0` with error bounds `alpha=0.05` and `beta=0.05`.
 - For code changes to be merged, they must mathematically demonstrate equal or greater Elo strength (i.e., failing the null hypothesis that the new engine is worse) against the identical baseline constraint.
 Heuristic ablation tests enforce symmetry by selectively disabling UCI configuration parameters across both instances.
 This isolating methodology prevents regressions across disparate features like SEE, Singular Extensions, Countermoves, and ProbCut.

+### 6.2 Data Generation and Supervised Learning
+The engine utilizes a self-play data generation pipeline.
+The CI environment can spawn thousands of concurrent games, dumping positional evaluations to a serialized dataset.
+This dataset is periodically used to re-train the HalfKP NNUE architecture using a modified PyTorch environment, producing iteratively stronger weights files without requiring modifications to the C++ heuristic structure.